simjunheng/tp/docs/DeveloperGuide.md

 * 3a.
 The provided date is not in the correct format.

   Use case resumes at step 2.

+**Use case: Add a tag to a task from task list**

+**MSS**

+1. User requests to list tasks
+2. Coach2K22 shows a list of tasks
+3. User requests to add a tag to a task of a specified index in the task list
+4. Coach2k22 shows the updated details of the task list

+  Use case ends.

+**Extensions**

+* 3a.
+The task list is empty.

+  Use case ends.

+**Use case: Remove a tag from a task in task list**

+**MSS**

+1. User requests to list tasks
+2. Coach2K22 shows a list of tasks
+3. User requests to remove a tag from a task of a specified index in the task list
+4. Coach2K22 shows the updated details of the task list

+   Use case ends.

+**Extensions**

+* 3a.
+The task does not have that specified tag.

+  Use case resumes at step 2.

 **Use case: Load new background image for strategy tab**